 How long will it be until I hear if I will get an interview?

-We will begin reviewing applications from August 1st to January 1st.
+We will review applications from August 1st to January 1st.
 If you are chosen for an interview, you will receive an email invitation.
-We conduct 6 interview sessions (2 in September; 2 in October; 1 in November; and 1 in January).
-First-round decision letters are sent to applicants on December 1st.
+We conduct 6 interview sessions (4 in September; 4 in October; 2 in November; and 1 in January).
+First-round decision letters are sent to applicants on December 15th.
 Early applications are highly encouraged.
 Submitting later than December 15th greatly reduces admissions opportunities.
 Interviews may continue on a rolling basis until the class is filled.
-HUCD classes typically fill by January 31.
+HUCD first-year class rosters are typically filled by January 31.

 Can I submit if I have not taken the DAT or if I need to retake the DAT?

-You may submit the application without DAT scores, however, we will not make decisions on incomplete applications.
+You may submit the application without DAT scores, however, we will not review incomplete applications for interview consideration.
 Complete applications include current DAT scores and submission of HUCD application fees.
 If you plan to retake the DAT, please note our review of the application and decision will consider only the scores submitted.
 You may update your DAT scores once you have taken the DAT again if you have not already received a decision letter from our Admissions Office.
 If you have not received a decision letter, you may submit your unofficial transcript of scores to HUCDAdmit@howard.edu.
 Please adhere to the dates above in the resubmission of scores.

 Should I send transcripts?

 No. Please do not send transcripts or any other unsolicited information.
 If more information is required, we will make a request.
+Letters of intent are not considered in the application process.
 All supplemental information should be submitted via the AADSAS portal.

-How old should my DAT scores and class completion be in order to submit?
+How old should my DAT scores and class completion be in order to submit an application?

 What about letters of Recommendation?

-The College of Dentistry requires a minimum of three (3) letters of recommendation which should include at least two letters from science professors who taught you and gave you a grade in a course.
+The College of Dentistry requires a minimum of three (3) letters of recommendation which must include at least two letters from science professors who taught you and issued a grade in a science course.
 A letter from a dental professional with whom you are employed or have shadowed is highly encouraged.
 All letters of recommendation must be on letterhead and include the recommender’s signature.
 You may submit up to four (4) letters of recommendation.

 Committee letters from your pre-professional committee are accepted.
 In the case where there is a Committee letter, the applicant should also include a letter from a dental professional with whom you are employed or have shadowed.
 All letters of recommendation should be included with the submission of your application directly to AADSAS.
 Do not send information directly to the Office of Admissions as this will delay the review of your application.
 The Admissions Committee reserves the right to verify the information presented in letters of recommendation.

-Application Processing Fee: Upon receipt of your application from AADSAS, you will receive a link via email to submit the application processing fee of $75.
+Application Processing Fee: Upon receipt of your application from AADSAS, you will receive a link via email with instructions for submitting the application processing fee of $75.
 We do not accept fee waivers.

 Shadowing Requirement: We highly recommend at least 75 hours of shadowing or significant work hours in a dental office. *Please note: the College of Dentistry is unable to provide applicants with shadowing opportunities.